jboss-developer/jboss-eap-quickstarts/xml-dom4j/README.md

 What is it?
 -----------

 This is a simple JSF 2.0, Servlet 3.0 and DOM4J example.
-Its purpose is to demonstrate how you can use Servlet and JSF to upload an XML file to *JBoss AS7* and parse it using 3rd party XML parsing library.
+Its purpose is to demonstrate how you can use Servlet and JSF to upload an XML file to *JBoss EAP* and parse it using 3rd party XML parsing library.

 It shows how to include 3rd part library in deployment.